MicroGridsPy/MicroGridsPy/README.md

 - **Sylvain Quoilin**, Université de Liège <squoilin@uliege.be>

 MicroGridsPy is developed in the open on GitHub ([MicroGridsPy-SESAM](https://github.com/SESAM-Polimi/MicroGridsPy-SESAM)) and contributions are very welcome!

-> **Note:** This version of MicroGridsPy is under **active development** and has not been officially released yet.
-It is recommended to check regularly for updates and changes in the repository.